 - Monitor and record all incidents and submit daily reports to the ship’s Safety Manager

 - Participate in rotation schedule to clean and maintain all safety tools and equipment

 - Use whistles, megaphones and verbal commands to communicate with bathers

 Highlight Your Accomplishments

-Under your accomplishment section, you may be tempted to copy and paste a few of your everyday duties just to beef up your resume, or perhaps you are unsure of what to write in an accomplishment section.
-Well, this is the one instance where you can really brag about your capabilities as a lifeguard.
-In this section think of achievements, awards, perhaps a rescue even you are most proud of or a special contribution you have made that assisted in swimmer safety or positively impacting on their experience at the beach.
+In this section think of achievements, awards, perhaps a rescue event you are most proud of or a special contribution you have made that assisted in swimmer safety or positively impacted on their experience at the beach.

 Accomplishment statements could lose their impact if not ‘’backed up’’ by numerical values, timelines, frequencies, ranking, and scores.
 This is also referred to resume quantification, where you provide proof of your expertise and knowledge in lifeguarding.